Taff Vale Railway: Llancaiach

 The original Llancaiach branch, opened in 1841, had left the Merthyr main line at Stormstown Junction, just south of Abercynon, crossed the River Taff and swung east to reach its objective.
 After a period of dormancy, in 1878 a deviation was built to avoid the rope-worked incline, but due to a dispute over running rights with the GWR the new line was little used.

 Several decades later other collieries required to be connected on the east side of the Taff, in particular Albion Colliery (productive from 1887) and Cardiff Dowlais Colliery (productive from 1889).
 The decision was taken to make a branch from a junction further south at Pont Shon Norton at the northern margin of Pontypridd.
 This was opened in 1887 as far as Cilfynydd.

 In 1900 the branch was extended northward to join the earlier Llancaiach branch, at Ynysdwr Junction, opening to traffic on 1 June 1900.
 A passenger service operated from Pontypridd to Nelson on the TVR line a little short of the junction with the Taff Vale Extension line and did not use the GWR Llancaiach station there.
 (Note: The GWR later opened a station named ' replacing their Llancaiach station.)
 A railmotor service was inaugurated on 10 August 1904.

 Cowbridge to Aberthaw

-The Cowbridge and Aberthaw Railway was authorised on 12 August 1889 to build from the end of the Cowbridge Railway to Aberthaw on the Bristol Channel coast, where there were important limestone quarries.
+The Cowbridge and Aberthaw Railway was authorised by the Cowbridge and Aberthaw Railway Act 1889 (52 & 53 Vict. c. cxli) on 12 August 1889 to build from the end of the Cowbridge Railway to Aberthaw on the Bristol Channel coast, where there were important limestone quarries.
 The Cowbridge terminus was not aligned to permit the extension so a new Cowbridge passenger station was opened on the Aberthaw line, the old terminus reverting to goods status.
 The Aberthaw line opened on 1 October 1892.
-The little company was vested in the TVR company effective from 1 January 1895.
+The little company was vested in the TVR company by the Taff Vale Railway Act 1894 (57 & 58 Vict. c. clxxii), effective from 1 January 1895.
 Later that year, the opening of the Vale of Glamorgan Railway connecting Aberthaw directly to Penarth and Cardiff took much of the potential mineral traffic away from this line.